1-MINUTE HOT TOPIC

 Is cause and effect certain?

 We experience the world through patterns—drop a ball, and it falls.
 Light a fire, and it burns.
-But does that mean cause and effect are certain?
+We think of one thing causing the other as common sense.
+It’s part of our everyday life.
+But does that mean cause and effect is certain?

-Instead of assuming cause and effect as absolute, critical thinkers demand evidence, logic, and skepticism before drawing conclusions.
+Instead of assuming cause and effect as absolute, critical thinkers add nuance by demanding evidence, using logic, and adding appropriate qualifiers.
 So next time you hear “X causes Y,” pause.
-Ask: Is this a certainty, or just a strong habit of thought?
+Ask as Hume would: Is this a certainty, or just a strong habit of thought?

-In the TST Framework, “Is cause and effect certain?” falls under Logical Analysis and Evidence-Based Reasoning, challenging assumptions about causation and requiring scrutiny of whether observed patterns indicate certainty or mere correlation.
+In the TST Framework, exploring cause and effect falls under Logical Analysis and Evidence-Based Reasoning, challenging assumptions about causation and requiring scrutiny of whether observed patterns indicate certainty or mere correlation.
 It also ties into the Mind Trap of Assumption, where people mistake repeated events for causal relationships without verifying underlying mechanisms.
-Critical thinkers must question, test, and demand evidence before accepting cause-effect claims.
+Good critical thinkers try to add the needed doubt especially with statements of cause and effect.

 In philosophy and critical thinking, we question whether cause and effect are certain—but in spiritual traditions like Hinduism and Buddhism, karma suggests a deeper, unseen connection.
 Do our actions truly shape our destiny, or are we just following patterns we assume to be true?